Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Introduction

-Like the long-range coordination required for exploration in sparse-reward RL, language models must model long range dependencies between discrete tokens.
-Early on, these tokens typically took the form of characters or words.
-Character input led to extremely long sequences, which are computationally expensive to process, and require language models to both spell correctly and model inter-word relations.
-On the other hand, word-level input ultimately results in the model poorly capturing certain rare and unseen words.
-The solution was to create ``subword'' tokens somewhere in between individual characters and words, so that models would not be required to spell, but would be able to express anything in the vocabulary~\citep{gage94, sennrich15, provilkov2020bpe, kudo2018subword, schuster2012japanese, he2020dynamic}.
+Like the long-range coordination required for exploration in sparse-reward RL, language models must model long-range dependencies between discrete tokens.
+Finer-grained character input leads to extremely long sequences and requires low-level modeling; coarser-grained word-level input results in the model poorly capturing rare and unseen words.
+The standard solution for language models is to create ``subword'' tokens somewhere in between individual characters and words, that can express any text~\citep{gage94, sennrich15, provilkov2020bpe, kudo2018subword, schuster2012japanese, he2020dynamic}.

-In light of this development on tokenization, we propose a tokenization method for learning skills.
-Following prior work~\citep{dadashi2021continuous, shafiullah22}, we discretize the action space and use a modified byte-pair encoding (BPE) scheme~\citep{gage94, sennrich15} to obtain temporally extended actions.
-As we demonstrate, such a method benefits from extremely fast skill-generation (minutes, compared to hours for neural network-based methods), significantly faster rollouts and training due to open-loop subword execution that does not require an additional neural network, and strong results in several sparse-reward domains.
+Lifting this idea from language modeling to RL, we propose a tokenization method for skill-learning from demonstrations: Subwords as Skills (SaS).
+Following prior work~\citep{dadashi2022continuous, shafiullah22}, we discretize the action space where necessary and use a simple byte-pair encoding (BPE) scheme~\citep{gage94, sennrich15} to obtain temporally extended actions.
+Then, we use this subword vocabulary as the action-space for online RL.
+As we demonstrate, such a method benefits from extremely fast skill-generation (seconds v.s.\ hours for neural network-based methods), 100$\times$ faster rollouts due to the lack of an extra neural network during inference, and strong results in several sparse-reward domains.
+Additionally, we demonstrate transfer of skills collected in a different environment and we interpret the finite set of skills.
+Code is available for our experiments at \url{https://github.com/dyunis/subwords_as_skills}.